Activities and News

 COOKIE BOOKS AVAILABLE

-One of our “MERCH” items for sale is a lovely illustrated COOKIE RECIPE BOOK that features so many of our local volunteers’ favorite cookie types- all in one volume.
-Just click the page link above to see about ordering your own!
+We have a lovely illustrated COOKIE RECIPE BOOK that features so many of our local volunteers’ favorite cookie types- all in one volume.
+Contact info@caledoniaconservancy.org to inquire about ordering one for yourself- or to give as a gift.

-Check out our 2024 Mane Event photos here.
+Check out some past Mane Event photos here.

-MANE EVENT 2026- MARK YOUR CALENDAR NOW FOR NEXT YEAR, AUGUST 15 !
+MANE EVENT 2026- MARK YOUR CALENDAR NOW FOR AUGUST 15 AND CLICK THE TAB ABOVE !

 “A GLORIOUS-AND EPHEMERAL-SPRING MORNING” ARTICLE